ARAVINDs2002/Ham-and-Spam-Classification-using-LSTM/README.md

 #### Thank You for Your Valuable Time!

 I wanted to experiment with the LSTM network on textual data, and it was initially a bit challenging.
-Finding the right learning rate, optimizers, and the number of epochs took some

-time.
-However, after adjusting and fine-tuning the parameters, I achieved the results you see here.

-With the right values, you can definitely fine-tune the model to get the best results.
-Below, I will provide some initial validation and training loss curves:
+Finding the right learning rate, optimizers, and the number of epochs took some time.
+However, after adjusting and fine-tuning the parameters, I achieved the results you see here.With the right values, you can definitely fine-tune the model to get the best results.
+Its a bit embarissing but Below, I will provide some initial validation and training loss curves:

 ![Loss Curve](ham%20spam%20using%20rnn/loss1.png)